incognite-lab/Pepper-Controller/README.md

 Feel free to edit the script [file](hellopepper.py) according to your needs.

-The second example shows more complex application:
+The second example shows a more complex application:

 `python demo.py`